Skip to content

 of the calm that would leave us whole.

-Slide PROMETHEUS IN MANHATTAN Here I am, Prometheus, outcast, displaced, diverted,
+PROMETHEUS IN MANHATTAN Here I am, Prometheus, outcast, displaced, diverted,

 I am here, clownish, isolated, ravaged Prometheus.